-15 Eligibility of arbitrators
+Eligibility of arbitrators

-Are there any restrictions as to who may act as an arbitrator?
+17 Are there any restrictions as to who may act as an arbitrator?
 Would any contractually stipulated requirement for arbitrators based on nationality, religion or gender be recognised by the courts in your jurisdiction?

-The Arbitration Law sets a list of restrictions for any potential arbitrator, which cannot be altered by the parties' agreement.
-The arbitrator:
+The Arbitration Law sets a list of restrictions for any potential arbitrator, which cannot be altered by the parties' agreement:

 - must be at least 25 years old;

 - must have full legal capacity;

 - must have no criminal record;

-- if applicable, must not have had former special powers (as a judge, public notary, prosecutor, etc) terminated as a result of an offence; and
+- if applicable, former special powers (as a judge, public notary, prosecutor, etc) have not been terminated as a result of an offence; and

 - must be fully independent and unbiased.